Generic name: meropenem (mer oh PEH nem)

-This medicine is not expected to harm an unborn baby.
-Tell your doctor if you are pregnant or plan to become pregnant.
+Tell your doctor if you are pregnant or breastfeeding.

 How is meropenem given?

-Use this medicine for the full prescribed length of time.
-Your symptoms may improve before the infection is completely cleared.
-Skipping doses may also increase your risk of further infection that is resistant to antibiotics.
-Meropenem will not treat a viral infection such as the common cold or flu.
+Use this medicine for the full prescribed length of time, even if your symptoms quickly improve.
+Skipping doses can increase your risk of infection that is resistant to medication.
+Meropenem will not treat a viral infection such as the flu or a common cold.

 Store unopened vials at cool room temperature away from moisture and heat.

 After mixing your medicine, you must use it within a certain number of hours.
 This will depend on the diluent and how you store the mixture (at cool room temperature, or in a refrigerator).
 Carefully follow the mixing and storage instructions provided with your medicine.
 Ask your pharmacist if you have questions.

 Use a needle and syringe only once and then place them in a puncture-proof "sharps" container.
 Follow state or local laws about how to dispose of this container.
 Keep it out of the reach of children and pets.

 Use the medicine as soon as you can, but skip the missed dose if it is almost time for your next dose.
 Do not use two doses at one time.